 Once you’ve done your research, make a plan to deal with the problem.
 It helps to involve others from your support system and be open about your feelings.
 Your friends and family will be more than willing to help if you just ask.

 There are many things you can do to reduce stress, but they all focus around a common theme: self-care.
 Take time for yourself to do something you love.
-Just relax with a good book or go get a message (if you feel you can do so safely during the coronavirus pandemic.)
+Just relax with a good book or go get a massage.
 Exercise and meditation are also useful tools for managing stress.
 There are even exercise classes and guided meditations dedicated to wellness for cancer patients.

 The American Society of Clinical Oncology offers a great resource for cancer patients that includes tips for reducing stress, stress management strategies, and relaxation techniques.